Pathé Records

 Pathé Records was an international record company and label and producer of phonographs, based in France, and active from the 1890s through the 1930s.

 Early years

 The Pathé record business was founded by brothers Charles and Émile Pathé, then owners of a successful bistro in Paris.
-In the mid-1890s, they began selling Edison and Columbia phonographs and accompanying cylinder records.
+In 1894, they began selling Edison and Columbia phonographs and accompanying cylinder records.
 Shortly thereafter, the brothers designed and sold their own phonographs.
 These incorporated elements of other brands.
 Soon after, they also started marketing pre-recorded cylinder records.
 By 1896 the Pathé brothers had offices and recording studios not only in Paris, but also in London, Milan, and St. Petersburg.